How does skin protect the body?

 Skin also helps by pulling in the muscles around the hair shaft so that the pores on the skin close to prevent heat from escaping.
 This is why we get goose pimples when it is very cold.

-Skin protects the immune system of the body
+Protects the immune system of the body

 Skin protects the immune system of the body.
 It is the first layer of protection and acts as a barrier against infections.
 The skin has special immune cells called Islets of Langerhans that destroy the source of the infection.
 It also protects the body by filtering out the infection source.